-Shift is a computer input device that offers an more accessible way for people with hand tremors to use their computers and devices.
+Shift is a mouse-like pointing device that offers an more accessible way for people with hand tremors to use their computers and devices.
 The Shift integrates various technologies and features that could be beneficial in providing a better computer use experience for people with hand tremors.

 Hand tremors as a result of Parkinson’s Disease (PD) or Essential Tremors (ET) present a unique challenge when using a computer.
 In an increasingly digital society that has been further accelerated by the pandemic - the mobility for people with PD or ET in the digital space have become more challenged.

 Access to the Internet/technology is integral in today’s society, it provides invaluable resources, especially for PD patients, as they can connect with support groups, researchers, and information on how to manage symptoms and maintain a healthy lifestyle, thereby slowing down the progression of PD.